 We began a new outdoors program in 2011, offering even more ways for guests to enjoy the natural beauty of the Lodge and surrounding Linville—including expanded activities for kids.
 In 2014, we opened a new full-service spa and fitness facility at the Alan Dickson Center.

-In 2019, after 36 years of service, General Manager John Blackburn passes the reins to Dan DuBreuil, the new general manager.
+After 36 years of service, General Manager John Blackburn retires.
 In 2020, faced with the COVID-19 crisis and the need for social-distancing, Linville expands dining to include dinner at The Fountain and outdoor dining at The Eseeola Lodge.
-Bill Stines is selected as the new director of golf.
+Bill Stines is selected as the new Director of Golf.
+In 2021, Tom Dale is appointed as the new General Manager.